 Students who wish to drop a course or courses may withdraw from the course through the 10th week of a 15-week term and through the sixth week of an eight-week term.
 Withdrawal from a course is indicated on a student’s transcript by a grade of W (withdraw) or W/F (withdraw, failing).
 The W/F grade is recorded if the student is failing the course and more than 50% of the final grade has been determined.

-Students may drop any course and officially withdraw by completing a Drop/Add form, available from the Office of the University Registrar or the Admissions Office, obtaining the signature of the instructor and then returning the form to the Office of the University Registrar or the Admissions Office.
+Students may drop any course and officially withdraw by completing a Drop/Add form, available on the Office of the University Registrar website or the Admissions Office website, obtaining the signature of the instructor and then returning the form to the Office of the University Registrar or the Admissions Office.
 “Drop” or “Withdrawal” requests will not be accepted by telephone.

-Students who receive a “W” may retake the course for credit provided they reregister and pay to take the course again.
+Students who receive a “W” or “W/F” may retake the course for credit provided they reregister and pay to take the course again.

 Students who wish to withdraw from the School of Health Sciences and Practice should inform the Registrar by letter, and should complete the Drop/Add form for withdrawal from courses.
-Matriculated students should send a copy of their letter to the appropriate department chair; non-matriculated students should send a copy to the Admissions Office.
+Matriculated students should send a copy of their letter to the appropriate department chair; conditional admissions and non-matriculating students should send a copy to the Admissions Office

 Students who do not meet a minimum grade requirement in a core or concentration course may be required to repeat the course.
 Similarly, students may wish to repeat a course in which a grade of “F” was received in order to remove that grade from the calculation of the GPA.